snorrena/jasonFileReadWrite/Readme.md

 user data list.
 The updated list is then saved back to the file system in the"user.json" file and the new list is console logged out to confirm completion of the update.

+Tip:
+Navigate to the target folder and run the command "java -jar jsonFileReadWrite-1.0-SNAPSHOT.jar" to start the Spark server.
+Postman can be used to test the get and post requests to the Spark server.
+The get request can be tested by sending a GET request to http://localhost:4567/get-users.
+The post request can be tested by sending a POST request to http://localhost:4567/post-user with a JSON body containing the new user data. ex. {id:1, name:"John Doe", email:"john.doe@example.com"}

 The second part of this project is a html/Javascript application saved in the webApp folder.
 The Javascript loaded in a simple web page uses the fetch api to send get and post requests to the java application.
 The web app is the web browser interface that allows a user to view the list of users and add new users to the list.
+See the readme file in the webApp folder for more information on how to run the web application.

 Program dependencies are managed using Maven.
 The following dependencies are used in this project: lombok library for data class generation